run-ai/docs/docs/admin/runai-setup/advanced/kubernetes-config-best-practices.md

 ### Symptoms

 1. The node enters the "NotReady" state, and won't be "Ready" again until the resource issues have been fixed.
-This issue appears on certain versions of _kubelet_ (1.17.4 for example), that have a bug that causes kubelet to not recover properly when encountering certain errors, and must be restarted manually.
+This issue appears on certain versions of _kubelet_ (1.17.4 for example), which have a bug that causes kubelet to not recover properly when encountering certain errors and must be restarted manually.

 2. SSH to the node and overall node access can be very slow.

-3. When running "top" command, Memory availability appears to be low.
+3. When running the `top` command, Memory availability appears to be low.

 To make sure the node remains stable regardless of any pod resources issues, Kubernetes offers two features to control the way resources are managed on the nodes: